snehshah74/snehshah74/README.md

 ## 🚀 About Me

-- **Product Leader** with experience in product management, product strategy, and GTM for B2B SaaS & AI-driven platforms.
+- **Product Leader** with 3+ years of experience in product management, product strategy, and GTM for B2B SaaS & AI-driven platforms.

 - My superpowers:
   - Defining vision, roadmapping, marshalling teams to launch AI products